mtnvencenzo/cezzis-com-cocktails-web/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at **conduct@cezzis.com** or directly to **mtnvencenzo@github.com**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting [@mtnvencenzo](https://github.com/mtnvencenzo).
 All complaints will be reviewed and investigated promptly and fairly.

 All maintainers are obligated to respect the privacy and security of the reporter of any incident.